Peridot-Plugins/MCKCustomHeads/README.md

  * First edition of plugin
 ##### TODO:
  - [ ] Add options to add your own heads to the list
- - [ ] Add more options to the config.yml
+ - [X] Add more options to the config.yml - 1.1
 ##### Used APIs:
  * AnvilGui - https://www.youtube.com/watch?v=JO8LUrhlf0s
  * List of skulls - https://github.com/masterdoctor/SpigotPaginatedGUI/